Quick Read

 This rare but distressing condition causes the penis to remain semi-rigid even when you’re not aroused.
 It’s often accompanied by pain, numbness, and erectile dysfunction[5].

-Perhaps the most serious risk jelqing can cause irreversible harm to the blood vessels, tissues, and support structures of the penis.
-In severe cases, this can result in permanent erectile dysfunction, a condition that may not respond to any form of treatment.
+Perhaps the most serious risk of jelqing is irreversible harm to the blood vessels, tissues, and support structures of the penis.
+In severe cases, this can result in permanent erectile dysfunction, a condition that may require specialist evaluation and a structured treatment plan.

 Does Size Matter?